Location Scout Services

 Finding perfect filming locations from the heights of Machu Picchu to the Amazon rainforest.

-Peru offers filmmakers an extraordinary range of environments spanning three distinct ecological zones, from the coastal desert of Lima and the Nazca Lines to the towering Andes peaks of Cusco and the Sacred Valley, the legendary citadel of Machu Picchu, the pristine Amazon rainforest, and the colonial charm of Arequipa.
-Our location scouts navigate this geographically diverse country to find settings that match any creative vision, from ancient Incan ruins to untouched wilderness.
+Peru offers filmmakers a huge range of settings across three ecological zones.
+They run from the coastal desert of Lima and the Nazca Lines to the high Andes peaks of Cusco and the Sacred Valley.
+You also find the famous citadel of Machu Picchu, the pristine Amazon rainforest, and the colonial charm of Arequipa.
+Our scouts know this varied country well.
+They find settings to match any vision, from ancient Incan ruins to untouched wilderness.

 ACT 01